Laws Governing OFCCP Compliance

 By: Recruiting Specialist

 America’s Job Exchange

 Affirmative action is the primary source of workplace diversity.
-The government's commitment to Equal Employment Opportunity (EEO) put in place by President John F. Kennedy in the early 60’s, promising that hiring would be done "without regard to race, creed, color, or national origin."
+The government's commitment to Equal Employment Opportunity (EEO) put in place by President John F. Kennedy in the early 60s, promising that hiring would be done "without regard to race, creed, color, or national origin."
 Since then, several amendments have been made to this original commitment, tailoring it to veterans, those who have disabilities, and more.

-With the government's commitment to equal employment opportunity, as well as laws and acts springing up to ensure that all job seekers are on an equal playing field in their search, hiring a diverse workforce isn’t necessarily something that you should be forced to do; it’s essential to ensuring your employee base is the best it can be, leaving behind any bias or preconceptions.
+With the government's commitment to equal employment opportunity, as well as laws and acts springing up to ensure that all job seekers are on an equal playing field in their search, hiring a diverse workforce isn’t necessarily something that you should be forced to do; it is essential to ensuring your employee base is the best it can be, leaving behind any bias or preconceptions.

 Why is it essential to have a diverse workplace?
-The obvious answer is that your company is required to meet compliance standards to ensure that no discrimination is present in the workplace, whether it is based on sex, age, race, etc. For federal contractors doing business with the government, in particular, ensuring that you are following these standards is essential in OFCCP compliance.
+The obvious answer is that your company is required to meet compliance standards to ensure that no discrimination is present in the workplace, whether it is based on sex, age, race, etc. For federal contractors doing business with the government, in particular, ensuring that you are following these standards is essential for OFCCP compliance.

 Outside of meeting mandatory guidelines, how do you make affirmative action part of your recruiting strategy?
-The key is to make a diverse workforce want to join your company, utilizing corporate branding.
+The key is to make a diverse workforce want to join your company by presenting a strong corporate brand committed to diversity.
 Your company’s website is a perfect vehicle.
 It will be the first access point that many potential hires reach.
-Make it a point to emphasize the need, desire and commitment your company places towards diversity.
-Your mission statement, employee testimonials, to the community programs you support should reinforce your commitment to affirmative action initiatives.
+Likewise, your social media accounts are touchpoints for potential employees.
+You need to ensure your brand carries into those channels.